neruthes/NDevMgr/README.md

 The nickname should be un name of un municipality.

+### PS

+The nickname should be un name of un character in WarCraft.

 ### Pd

-The nickname should be chosen among [ Saber, Archer, Rider, Lancer, Caster, Assassin, Berserker ].
+The nickname should be selected among [ Saber, Archer, Rider, Lancer, Caster, Assassin, Berserker ].

 ## Adoptions